-- Never start the electric drive system, or switch it off immediately, if the brake cannot be reached safely and reliably. - ✓ A sufficiently charged battery has been inserted into the pedelec. - ✓ Never place your feet on the pedals when switching on.
-If the pedals are moved when switching on, a system error is caused. - ✓ The battery is firmly positioned.
-The key has been removed. - ✓ The system cannot be switched on while charging.
+- Never start the electric drive system, or switch it off immediately, if the brake cannot be reached safely and reliably. - ✓ A sufficiently charged battery has been inserted into the pedelec. - ✓ The battery is firmly positioned.
+The key has been removed. - Press the On-Off button (operating element). or - Press the On-Off button (battery) briefly. - ➡ The indicator will switch on after a few seconds. - ➡ If the drive system is switched on, the drive is activated as soon as the pedals are moved with sufficient force.